shamazmazum/voxvision/doc/Manual.md

    local camera = vr.camera "simple-camera"
    camera:set_position {0,-10,0}

-   --[[
+   -- Here is a collision detector.
+Its interface is like its C equivalent local cd = vr.cd() cd:attach_camera (camera, 4) cd:attach_context (ctx)

-        Here is a collision detector.
+   ctx.tree = t
-        Its interface is like its C equivalent, only it lacks attach_context() method.
+   ctx.camera = camera
-        Context which contains returned tree is attached by the engine automatically ]]-- local cd = vr.cd() cd:attach_camera (camera, 4)
+   -- You need also to keep a reference to collision detector in the context. ctx.cd = cd

-   -- Collision detector is returned in 'cd' field return {tree = t, camera = camera, cd = cd}
+   return true
 end

 function tick (world, time)